thejart/pump-monitor/README.md

 *Note:* The final endpoint will be [https://&lt;WEBSERVER&gt;/shitty.php?authCode=AUTHCODE](/) along with some other query params.

 ## Known Issues
-- The Nano will crap out after X HTTP requests (early tests indicated ~300 requests. lately the behavior has indicated closer to 70 requests or about 2 weeks of usage :shrug:).
-This is why the healthcheck is currently limited to once every 12 hours.
+- The Nano will crap out after X HTTP requests.
+A watchdog timer has been put in place to reboot the device once it gets in this weird state.
 - The Nano 33 IoT clock runs slow by ~2% (YMMV).
 It does not have a crystal-based clock, so I've added an adjustment to keep the healthcheck closer to 12 hours.